oci-landing-zones/terraform-oci-core-landingzone/templates/cis-basic/README.md

 # CIS Landing Zone Basic Template

-This example shows how to deploy the most basic CIS compliant landing zone using [OCI Core Landing Zone](../../) configuration.
+This template shows how to deploy the most basic CIS compliant landing zone using [OCI Core Landing Zone](../../) configuration.
 In this template, no networking is deployed.

 Please see other [templates](../../templates/) available for CIS compliant landing zones with custom configurations.